Indirect Tax Services

 Indirect taxes play a growing role for most firms as regulations around VAT, customs systems, and international trade increase.

 Poor indirect tax management can strictly affect cash flow, allow the over or underpayment of tax and attract penalties for non-compliance.

 Our Indirect tax team is ready to help review your company's current indirect tax position and provide relevant advice, planning and impact analysis on a range of indirect taxes and help companies with their economic activity.

 Our Indirect tax services include:

 Value Added Tax (“VAT”)

 The GCC states agreed to a broad framework for the introduction of VAT in early 2017.
 The framework agreement sets out the underlying principles of VAT laws for the six GCC countries, although there are areas where member states will have some flexibility.
-It is expected that Qatar will implement VAT effective from 1 January 2020.
+It is expected that Qatar will announce VAT during 2022.